How to remove Weknow.ac malware from Mac

-Weknow.ac is malware that is one of several browser hijackers currently in the wild that redirects your web browser’s homepage its own search engine and then intercepts the searches you type in order to show you adverts.
-It manages to evade macOS security measures because it’s ‘bundled’ with what look like legitimate downloads of software like Adobe Flash Player.
+Weknow.ac is malware that is one of several browser hijackers currently in the wild that redirects your web browser’s homepage to its own search engine and then intercepts the search requests you type in order to show you adverts.
+It manages to evade macOS security measures because it’s ‘bundled’ with what looks like legitimate downloads of software like Adobe Flash Player.

 How do I know if my Mac is infected?

 When you launch a browser like Safari, Firefox, or Google Chrome, instead of seeing your usual homepage, you’ll see the Weknow.ac search page (which resembles a very poor imitation of Google’s search page).

 You downloaded Weknow.ac malware when you downloaded another piece of software, perhaps an upgrade or a browser extension.
 Because it’s bundled with what appears to be a legitimate program, Weknow.ac clears security when you confirm you want to install the piece of software you thought you had downloaded.
 It’s critically important that before you agree to download any update or program, you make sure you know where it has come from.
 Don’t respond to browser windows that pop up telling you that you need to update software.